 We ended up leaving the ice to melt over night.
-When I dyed sheets back at home a few weeks later, I left the dye sitting for 3 hours in the sun.)
+(When I dyed sheets back at home a few weeks later, I left the dye sitting for 3 hours in the sun.)
 In the morning we collected our ice dyed goodies from the car port and put them in the wash…

 The dye had a harder time melting through and getting both side of thicker material like the tote bags and a pair of shorts.
 The pieces still turned out pretty cool, but the back sides didn’t receive as much dye.
 The T-shirts and silk shirt we dyed, though, turned out really well on both sides!

 We hit the beach rocking our new ice dyed clothing!

 We fit right in at Brit’s local market.

 We washed the tin pans and cookie racks in the bathtub so I could take them home and do some ice dying with my friends!
 (The dye water dyed the soap scum in the tub, but did not dye the actual tub because we scrubbed it clean right away.
 Your tub might retain dye if it is old and/or cracked.
 If in doubt, you can do this step outside.)
 We used first paper towel and then a hose outside to wash the tarp.
 Relatively easy and quick clean up!